 It is usually overuse which causes the piriformis muscle to go into spasm resulting in pressure on the sciatic nerve.
 The piriformis muscle is one of the small muscles deep in the buttocks that rotates the leg outwards.
 It runs from the sacrum bone at the bottom of the spine and attaches to the thigh bone or femur roughly near the outside crease of the buttocks.

 It has been suggested that this condition would be better referred to as piriformis impingement due to the impingement of the sciatic nerve.
 A common cause of piriformis syndrome is tight adductor muscles on the inside of the thigh.
 This means the abductors on the outside cannot work properly and so put more strain on the piriformis muscle.

-Treatment consists of two phases.
-First reducing pain by relaxing the muscle through ice or heat, electrotherapy, massage, and stretching.
-Then when pain allows strengthening the muscle to help prevent the injury recurring.
+Treatment consists of reducing pain by relaxing the muscle through ice or heat, electrotherapy, massage, and stretching.
+Then when pain allows strengthening the muscle to help prevent the injury from recurring.

 Treatment and rehabilitation of piriformis syndrome focus on releasing muscle tension and correcting any muscle imbalances or biomechanical causes which may be contributing to the condition.

-As soon as comfortable to do so, piriformis syndrome stretches should begin.
-Hold stretches for 30 seconds and repeat 5 times.
-Exercises to strengthen the piriformis muscle and other hip muscles can begin.
+Exercises to strengthen the piriformis muscle and other hip muscles can also begin.
 This will help to circulate blood through the muscle and strengthen it so it can cope with the future demands placed on it.